"Learn how to make a star, a beautiful ornament for your Christmas tree!"

 Here's an angled photo of the finished star with trimmed points:

-Well done on finishing your star!
-I hope you found my instructions clear.
+I hope you had fun learning how to make a star.
 If you have any questions or comments, or just want to say hi, please contact me with this handy form.
 Here are a few more photos of the finished stars...

 Star hanging on the Christmas tree: